 Use minnows and jigs in deeper water near creek channels and around standing timber.
 Crappie will gradually move to shallower water as temperatures approach 60 degrees (F).

-WRD typically stocks the lake with channel catfish when hatcheries have productive seasons and surplus fish are available.
+WRD has routinely stocked the lake with channel catfish when hatcheries have productive seasons and additional fish are available.
 Channel catfish should average 2-3 pounds, however, these fish can reach larger sizes.

 Catfish readily take nightcrawers, cut bait, chicken livers or prepared catfish bait (blood bait).
 Fish with a bobber or straight-line to the bottom.
 Anglers fishing from the piers at Black Shoals Park and along the shoreline have caught some large catfish over the years.